 Sponsors use varying data privacy measures (anonymization and/or pseudonymization) to safeguard patient privacy and comply with relevant laws and regulations.
 Those variations in approaches may result in making data difficult and time-consuming to reuse and, in some cases, may reduce data utility, especially in the context of cross-study analysis.
 The issue can be further compounded by a lack of transparency in describing the specific privacy safeguards that have been applied, thereby making it difficult to determine whether the data are fit for an intended secondary purpose.

-The vision for the Privacy Methodology for Data Sharing is to greatly improve transparency and reduce the variability in the methodology applied by companies to protect personal data in ways that facilitate secondary reuse of data.
-This proposed model approach would reduce the complexity associated with using the data within the DataCelerate modules and better facilitate cross-study analysis.
+The vision for the Privacy Methodology for Data Sharing is to improve transparency and reduce variability in the methodology applied by companies to protect personal data in ways that facilitate the reuse of data.
+The proposed approach could reduce the complexity associated with data sharing and better facilitate cross-study analysis.

 Using the Privacy Methodology for Data Sharing tools can enable: